National Handloom Day 2024- History & Significance

 10 shares

 National Handloom Day is celebrated every year on the 7th of August.
 The aim is to pay tribute to the handloom community for carrying on the traditional heritage and ensuring financial stability.
-The day also commemorates the Swadeshi Movement.
-Handloom artistry refers is the type of artistry that generally does not require a power loom.
+Moreover, the day also commemorates the Swadeshi Movement and brings India’s handloom industry to the light.
+For the uninformed, handloom artistry refers to the type of artistry that generally does not require a power loom.
 However, the process might need manual involvement and an artistic approach to finish the production.
 Keep reading to know more about the National Handloom Day.

-The day is celebrated on August 7, every year.
-The day recognizes and appreciates the Indian textile industry’s participation and involvement to maintain the socio-economic growth of the country.
+• The day recognizes and appreciates the Indian textile industry’s participation and involvement in maintaining the socio-economic growth of the country.

 • National Handloom Day is observed to increase the awareness of the public regarding the handloom sector and its contributions.